Zero-day0001/ATVController/README.md

 -------------------------------------------------------------------

-## Config Creator
+## CONFIG CREATOR

 Found in the menu

 "Atlas creator".
 ```
-You can creatr an atlsa config or generator a config for all your devices.
+You can create an atlas config or generator a config for all your devices.
 ```

 "eMagisk creator".
 ```
-You can creatr an eMagisk config.
+You can create an eMagisk config.
 ```

 These must be done for the buttons Update atlas or emagisk config to work in single device controls.

 -------------------------------------------------------------------

-## Server Controls
+## SERVER CONTROLS

 Found in the menu